 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors.

-- Reducing the number of colors in an image usually involves finding that image's dominant colors and either—
+- Color reduction: Reducing the number of colors in an image usually involves finding that image's dominant colors and either—

 - applying a "nearest neighbor" approach (replacing that image's colors with their nearest dominant colors), or

-- Finding the number of unique colors in an image color list is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.(37)
+- Unique colors: Finding the number of unique colors in an image color list can be done by storing those colors as keys in a hash table, then counting the number of keys stored this way.(38)

 Getting scene-referred image data from a digital camera, including a smartphone camera, is not trivial and is not discussed in detail in this document.
 It requires knowing, among other things, whether the camera offers access to raw image data, the format of that raw data, and possibly whether the camera does color rendering (which happens before generating output-referred image data).
 A raw image's colors can be estimated by the use of a raw image of a color calibration chart (test target) or by another technique.
 The ISO 17321 series and IEC 61966-9 touch on this subject.